 How Do I Enrol?

-There are two stages to enrolment, these are pre-enrolment and face to face enrolment.
-You must complete both to be fully registered onto your course.
+There are two stages to enrolment, these are pre-enrolment and face-to-face enrolment.
+You must complete both to be fully registered onto your courses.

 Face-to-face enrolment takes place at the University where you will be met by a member of staff who will check your enrolment documentation.
 We will check your personal details and resolve any outstanding enrolment tasks.
 We will then take your photo and issue you with a Student ID card.
 This is also your Library card and allows access to Students’ Union events, so please keep it safe as a replacement charge will be incurred if this is lost or damaged.
 Finance staff will be available if you have any finance queries.

 For information on transport and parking, please visit our Travel and Parking pages.